 These so-called "nuisance diseases" often become school problems.
 Children with live head lice or nits (eggs) must be excluded from school and may not return until the child has been adequately treated.
-Children who have head lice must be brought to school and checked upon arrival for 5 school days to ensure they are lice/nit-free.
-If your child does contract head lice, please call the school.
+If your child does contract head lice, please call the school immediately so his/her classmates can be checked.

-5.5 MEDICATION POLICY
+5.7 MEDICATION POLICY